DieterPlessers/materials_informatics_competition/README.md

 <img src="assets/Phase_Map_Active_Learning.png" alt="Overview" width="600"/>

-The first submission employed spectral clustering for the label phase, a GaussianProcessClassifier with the RationalQuadratic kernel for the extrapolate phase and entropy for the acquire phase.
+The first submission employed spectral clustering for the label phase, a Gaussian process classifier with the rational quadratic kernel for the extrapolate phase and entropy for the acquire phase.
 <a target="_blank" href="https://colab.research.google.com/github/DieterPlessers/materials_informatics_competition/blob/main/notebooks/Challenges_Submission_DP_1.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 The two alternative submissions made use of a KNN classifier for the extrapolate phase, respectively with n_neighbors=8 and 5.